 As students use Detroit Mercy Education Program integrated pathways, learning with understanding develops throughout their undergraduate and graduate degrees, concentrations, specializations and endorsements.
-In effect, using these integrated programs of study, faculty and students create a School of Education.
+In effect, using these integrated programs of study, faculty and students create a School of Education value-directed professionals who possess a commitment to and the skill for meeting the challenges of urban society and exemplifying the tenets of social justice.